Article first published in November 2012, updated April 2019

 There are many services that offer various kinds of CAPTCHA, some more effectual than others, but, today, it’s imperative to use some measure to protect your list—and your company’s reputation—from bot abuse.

-If you’ve got an email subscribe form on your site, you’ve likely put some thought into how to protect it from spambots and other automated nasties that sign up using bogus information.
-Sure, you can make your list confirmed/double opt-in or add a captcha, but these aren’t always to everyone’s taste.
+If you’ve got an email subscribe form on your site, you’ve likely put some thought into how to protect your email from spam and other automated nasties that sign up using bogus information.
+You can make your list confirmed/double opt-in or add a CAPTCHA, but these aren’t always to everyone’s taste.

-First, I have to tell you that I have a severe dislike of machine-generated image captchas – and I don’t think I’m the only one.
-For starters, they penalize innocent folks who simply want to fill out a form as quickly as possible.
-Penalties mean less signups.
-Really, who wants to give away their personal details, then be forced to complete a task like this?
+Most people have a severe dislike of machine-generated image CAPTCHAs.
+For starters, they penalize innocent people who simply want to fill out a form as quickly as possible.
+Penalties mean fewer signups.
+Who wants to give away their personal details, then be forced to complete a task like this?

-Ok, so I chose an extreme example there.
-But the point is, captchas can be hard work, even if you have perfect vision, no history of dyslexia or colorblindness and are fluent in English.
-For folks with mental and physical traits on the other end of the spectrum, captchas are often impossible to complete.
+CAPTCHAs can be hard work, even if you have perfect vision, no history of dyslexia or colorblindness and are fluent in English.
+For folks with mental and physical traits on the other end of the spectrum, CAPTCHAs are often impossible to complete.

 In short, we don’t recommend that you use a traditional captcha.
-Instead, here are two friendlier alternatives.
+Instead, consider these two friendlier alternatives.